makrai/notes/fabbri2007-SummEval.md

 * scarcity of comprehensive up-to-date studies on evaluation metrics for summ
 * lack of consensus regarding evaluation protocols
-* We address the shortcomings of summarization evaluation methods along 5 dims:
+* We address these shortcomings along 5 dims:
   * we re-evaluate 12 automatic evaluation metrics
     * using neural summarization model outputs along with expert and crowd-sourced human annotations,